jemissik/ecodata/docs/apps/installation.md

 ## Preparing the Python environment and installing ECODATA-Prepare

-3. Download the conda environment file [available here](https://pymovebank.readthedocs.io/en/main/apps/environment_files.html).
+3. [Download the conda environment file here](../../environment-clean-build.yml).
 This file specifies the Python package requirements used by the apps, and can be deleted following installation.

 4. Open a terminal (for Windows, use Anaconda Powershell).